 Many times in our lives, we will encounter an ultimatum in negotiation.
 Sometimes the ultimatum is real, and often times it is not.
 However, there are ways to approach an ultimatum in negotiation to get past this sometimes burdensome hurdle.
-Professor Deepak Malhotra answers this week’s Dear Negotiation Coach column:
+We spoke with Professor Deepak Malhotra to answer a question about ultimatums.

 Ultimatums in negotiation can come in many forms: “Take it or leave it!”; “We will never . . .”; “You must . . . .”
 These absolute statements seem to leave no room for negotiation.
 My response to any ultimatum—regardless of the type of negotiation or how the ultimatum was delivered—is usually quite simple: I completely ignore it.
 I don’t ask the person to repeat what he said or clarify what he meant.
 Instead, I pretend he never said it and move on to other issues.